Great Balls of FIRE II: The evolution and destruction of star clusters across cosmic time in a Milky Way-mass galaxy: Cluster Initial Conditions and Cosmological Evolution

-The complete set of properties that determine our cluster initial conditions (as described in the prior section) are taken directly from the YMC catalog in \citetalias{GBOF}.
-In brief, to generate the catalog we mapped the properties of high-resolution, small-scale simulations of individual GMC collapse onto a full cosmological simulation.
-The metallicity, mass, surface gas density, and radius of a GMC defines a distribution of star cluster properties.
-To create our population, we draw random samples from these distributions for each GMC in the \texttt{m12i} galaxy.
-This sampling is repeated for each GMC until the predicted mass of gas that is to be turned into gravitationally-bound stars has been converted into YMCs.
-The initial cluster catalog contains 73,461 entries with masses from $10^4M_{\odot}$ to $10^7 M_{\odot}$ and covers a wide range of metallicities, ages, galactic positions, sizes, and stellar densities.
+This initial cluster catalog contains 73,461 entries with masses from $10^4M_{\odot}$ to $10^7 M_{\odot}$ and covers a wide range of metallicities, ages, galactic positions, sizes, and stellar densities.
 From this catalog, we restrict ourselves to clusters with initial masses greater than $6\times10^4M_{\odot}$, corresponding roughly to initial particle numbers of $10^5$ or greater.
 This choice was motivated both by our interest in the most massive clusters in the galaxy (the progenitors of GCs), and to ensure that our clusters are sufficiently large for the H\'enon method to be reliable.\footnote{As stated in \S \ref{ss:cmc}, the H\'enon method formally requires a sufficiently large number of particles to ensure that the relaxation time of the cluster is significantly longer than the typical dynamical time (i.e.~$T_{\rm dyn} \ll T_{\rm relax}$).
 Previous work \citep{Freitag2008} has suggested that this criterion is satisfied when $N \gtrsim 3000 m_{\rm max}/\left<m\right>$, which for an average mass of $\left<m\right> \approx 0.6M_{\odot}$ and a maximum mass of $m_{\rm max} \sim 40M_{\odot}$ (the maximum BH mass after the first few Myr of stellar evolution), gives a minimum reliable initial particle number of $\sim 10^5$, corresponding to a minimum mass of $\sim6\times10^4M_{\odot}$.} This initial cut leaves us with 3165 initial clusters which, because of limited computational resources, we randomly select 895 for integration\footnote{Even then, our cluster catalog required $\gtrsim 2$ million CPU hours to evolve, nearly twice as many as the MHD \texttt{m12i} galaxy itself!}.